About the UAMS College of Medicine Parents Club

 Four additional $1,000 scholarships based on financial need have also been added bring the total to seven annual scholarships.

-The Parents Club supplies the student center, an on campus office/meeting space for students to have access to computers, printers, cost-free printing materials, coffee, and snacks.
+The Parents Club supplies the student center (an on campus office/meeting space only for students) with computers, printers, cost-free printing materials, coffee, and snacks.

 We provide funding for the Student Advocacy Council which is a student led organization that was formed to help maximize the potential of all the future physicians by providing an approachable and confidential outlet to peers when they feel the need to reach out for support and help.
 We also provide additional funding for various projects throughout the school year.

 The Parents Club provides funding for social programs and events including the White Coat Ceremony for M1’s, Freshman Family Day for M1’s, the Fall Fiesta for all students, Match Day for M4’s, and Graduation Week activities for M4’s.
 In addition, the Parents Club funds Step 1 and Step 2 Practice tests for M2 and M3 students.

 Formed in 1976, the Parents Club mission is to improve the quality of life for all UAMS medical students.
 We are in partnership with UAMS leadership to enhance mutual benefits for students and parents.
 We are a 501(c) (3) non-profit organization.